AlexSchweiger827/PP1/README.md

 ---

 **Remember:** Stop working after 90 minutes and record where you stopped!

+I did not use my university e-mail for my account.
+My university E-mail is: Alexander.schweiger@stud.thga.de

 I finished task 1-3.
 I needed 2 minutes and 22 seconds more time for task 3 (92 minutes and 22 seconds).